Corns and Calluses

 • Digital corns are also known as clavi or heloma durum.

-• Intractable plantar keratosis is usually located under a metatarsal head (1st and 5th most common), is typically more difficult to resolve, and often is resistant to usual conservative treatments.
+• Intractable plantar keratosis is usually located under a metatarsal head (1st and 5th are the most common), is typically more difficult to resolve, and often is resistant to usual conservative treatments.

 Epidemiology

-Corns and calluses have the largest prevalence of all foot disorders.
+Corns and calluses are the most prevalent of all foot disorders.

 Incidence

-• Incidence of corns and calluses increases with age.
+• Incidence of corns and calluses are more common in elderly.

 • Less common in pediatric patients